eurucamp/eurucamp-activities-2012/README.md

 ### Activities

-Activities can be configured it in `config/application.yml`.
+Activities can be configured in `config/application.yml`.
 The format is:

 ```YAML
 activities: